OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Conclusion

 \section{Conclusion}

 The presence of activation outliers has been identified as a significant challenge in LLM activation quantization.
 We found that even in weight quantization, activation outliers can increase the sensitivity of certain weight columns, leading to significant quality degradation in a low-precision domain.
 To overcome this, we introduced a novel quantization scheme, OWQ.
-Compared to existing 3-bit quantization methods, OWQ achieves substantial quality improvements with only negligible storage and computation overhead, effectively preserving the benefits of low-precision acceleration.
-We believe that our theoretical insights will expand the understanding of weight quantization, inspiring future research and promoting the widespread adoption of LLMs.
+Compared to existing 3-bit quantization methods, OWQ improves quality notably with only negligible storage and computation overhead, sustaining the benefit of low-precision compression.
+In addition, we introduce the WCT scheme, which enables task-specific adaptation with minimal memory overhead and shows outstanding performance.
+We believe that our insights will promote the widespread adoption of LLMs.